alexezh/trv/README.md

 trv.std.js defines a set of basic methods and key bindings. trv.csi.js builds on top of functionality provided by trv.std.js and provides additional support for a particular type of log files.

+# Installation
+Unzip trv.zip to a directory of your choice.
+Optionally you can create .user.js file either in this directory or under AppData\Local\trv.js for storing custom functionality.
+See example.user.js as an example.

 # Building
 To build trv.js you need VS2015.
 You also have to build V8 engine and set V8 environment variable to point to your copy of V8.